Raleigh, NC

 Wake County permit process

-Solar installations in Wake County require a building permit and an electrical permit, both pulled by your installer before work begins.
+Solar installations in Raleigh require a building permit and an electrical permit, both pulled by your installer before work begins through the City of Raleigh Development Services portal — most rooftop residential systems qualify for same-day online permitting.
 After installation, an inspection is required before the system can be energized.
 Duke Energy Progress then completes the interconnection from their end, which involves a meter change or addition.

 The full timeline from signed contract to a live, grid-connected system runs eight to fourteen weeks in Wake County.
 The physical installation is usually one to three days.
 The rest is permitting and utility coordination.